-- 1. Mahdi Alosh, Ahlan Wa Sahlan, Functional Modern Standard Arabic for Beginners, Yale University Press, Second edition, 2010. - Ahlan wa Sahlan audio and video clips http://yupnet.org/languages/ahlan-wa-sahlan/program-for-the-textbook You may be prompted to enter a password.
-Type in aleppo (case sensitive) - 3.
-Recommended web site; an Arabic verb conjugator, https://qutrub.arabeyes.org/ - 4.
-Additional materials (Handouts, practical activities related to the main subjects) will be added in class when needed. - 5.
-Three movies will be added to the syllabus for cultural purposes, focusing on children in the Arab world.
-They must be watched outside of class, and questions about them will be part of each exam. - 6.
-Videos (for vocab practice)
+- 1. Al-Kitaab fii Ta'allum Al-Arabiya, A textbook for beginning Arabic, 3rd edition, Georgetown University Press. - 2.
+Recommended web site: Arabic verb conjugator, https://qutrub.arabeyes.org/ - 3.
+Additional materials (handouts, practical activities related to the main subjects) will be added in class when needed. - 4.
+A movie has been added to the syllabus for cultural purposes; it will be watched during class time and questions about it will be part of the final exam.